 Mix together the passata and red wine in a jug.
-If you prefer not to use alcohol in this recipe, you can replace it with water.
+If you prefer not to use alcohol in this recipe, replace it with water.
 Pour the mix over the contents of the slow cooker, and give it a gentle stir.
 Make sure that the vegetables are all covered by the liquid though, so that they cook properly.

-Put the lid on the slow cooker and switch on.

-Cook on High for 3.5 hours or Low for around 8 hours.
+Put the lid on the slow cooker and switch it on – cook on High for 3.5 hours or Low for around 8 hours.